AdobeDocs/experience-platform.en/help/query-service/data-governance/audit-log-guide.md

 >
 >More query details are provided by downloading the log results in either CSV or JSON file formats, than are displayed by default in the audit log dashboard.

+## Details panel

 Select any row of audit log results to open a details panel to the right of the screen.

 ![Audits dashboard Activity log tab with the details panel highlighted.](../images/audit-log/details-panel.png)

 The details panel can be used to find the [!UICONTROL Asset ID] and the [!UICONTROL Event status].

 The value of the [!UICONTROL Asset ID] changes depending on the category used in the audit.

-* When using the [!UICONTROL Query template] category, the [!UICONTROL Asset ID] is the **template ID**.
-* When using the [!UICONTROL Scheduled query] category, the [!UICONTROL Asset ID] is the  **schedule ID**.
 * When using the [!UICONTROL Query] category, the [!UICONTROL Asset ID] is the  **session ID**.
+* When using the [!UICONTROL Query template] category, the [!UICONTROL Asset ID] is the **template ID** and prefixed with `[!UICONTROL templateID:]`.
+* When using the [!UICONTROL Scheduled query] category, the [!UICONTROL Asset ID] is the  **schedule ID** and prefixed with `[!UICONTROL scheduleID:]`.

+The value of the [!UICONTROL Event status] changes depending on the category used in the audit.

-When using the [!UICONTROL Query] category, the [!UICONTROL Event status] field provides a list of all query IDs executed by the user within that session.
+* When using the [!UICONTROL Query] category, the [!UICONTROL Event status] field provides a list of all **query IDs** executed by the user within that session.
+* When using the [!UICONTROL Query template] category, the [!UICONTROL Event status] field provides the **template name** as a prefix for the event status.
+* When using the [!UICONTROL Query schedule] category, the [!UICONTROL Event status] field provides the **schedule name** as a prefix for the event status.

 ## Available filters for [!DNL Query Service] audit log categories {#available-filters}